happy-geeks/wiser/README.md

 You can link users to one or more roles via `wiser_user_roles`.
 If a user has multiple roles with different permissions, all permissions of all roles are valid.
 So if the user has a role that allows them to only see an item and a role that allows them to see and update an item, that user can always see and update that item.

 By default, users can see and change everything.
 If there is no entry in wiser_permission for an item, it will be seen as if you added and entry with the permission value of "15".
 If you want to block certain users from seeing an item, you need to add a value with "0".

+# Publishing
+To publish Wiser 3 to your own server, you should use the following publish settings:
+- Configuration: `Release`
+- Target Framework: `net5.0`
+- Deployment Mode: `Self-Contained`
+- Target Runtime: The correct runtime for your system, for Windows this is usually `win-x64`
+- Under File Publish Option, tick the box for `Enable ReadyToRun compilation`